anthony-mills/flash_cards/README.md

 It frontend allows unauthenticated users to cycle though a subset of cards under each category available.
 While a simple backend admin system that allows the creation and management of cards and their associated categories.

+### Live Demo

+A demo version of the [application is online with AWS related flash cards](https://aws.anthonymills.dev) to play with.

 ### Screenshots

 ![Viewing Cards](/screenshots/cards.gif?raw=true "Looking at flash cards")